aau-cns/mission_sequencer/README.md

 Maintainer: [Martin Scheiber](mailto:martin.scheiber@aau.at)

 ## Credit
-This code was written by the [Control of Networked System (CNS)](https://www.aau.at/en/smart-systems-technologies/control-of-networked-systems/), University of Klagenfurt, Klagenfurt, Austria.
+This code was written by the [Control of Networked System (CNS) Group](https://www.aau.at/en/smart-systems-technologies/control-of-networked-systems/), University of Klagenfurt, Klagenfurt, Austria.

 ## License
 This software is made available to the public to use (_source-available_), licensed under the terms of the BSD-2-Clause-License with no commercial use allowed, the full terms of which are made available in the `LICENSE` file.
 No license in patents is granted.